 Early History of the MacJarroe family

 This web page shows only a small excerpt of our MacJarroe research.
-Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early MacJarroe History in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early MacJarroe History in all our PDF Extended History products and printed products wherever possible.

 MacJarroe Spelling Variations

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name MacJarroe include Dewar, Dure, Dewyer, Dewer, McIndeor, McJarrow and many more.

 Early Notables of the MacJarroe family (pre 1700)

 More information is included under the topic Early MacJarroe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacJarroe family